 Good to grow: The often-cited statistic that 90% of restaurants close within the first year has been proven false.
 Still, that doesn’t make the sight of empty chairs or sparse reservation books any less nerve-wracking for new restaurant owners and operators.

-How Do I Attract Customers to My Restaurant?
+Ways to Attract Customers to My Restaurant?

 When business is slow, it's easy to get discouraged, give in to frustration, and even start to entertain selling your restaurant and moving on.
 But before giving in to those thoughts and cashing out, try all available strategies to grow your restaurant business, reduce costs, and increase your profit margins first.
 Here's a few to get you started.